Hash-2003/hr-intelligence-platform/README.md

 - There is no authentication or role-based access control yet.
 - Crisis-sensitive or non-HR emergency messages are not yet handled by a dedicated Safety Agent.
 - PII and sensitive-data redaction before LLM calls is planned but not yet implemented.
+- Operational list endpoints are paginated, but deeper pagination metadata may still be expanded later.

 ## Project Status

-Core backend functionality, controlled document ingestion, traceable policy context retrieval, request persistence, memory, audit logging, email-like webhook intake, deterministic leave date handling, draft response workflow, risk-based review metadata, and automated tests are implemented.
+Core backend functionality, controlled document ingestion, traceable policy context retrieval, request persistence, memory, audit logging, email-like webhook intake, deterministic leave date handling, email-formatted draft responses, draft approval/rejection/send simulation, risk-based review metadata, filterable operational queues, pagination metadata, and automated tests are implemented.